UC3MSocialRobots/maggie_skills_msgs-release/README.md

-# maggie_skills_msgs
+# batteries_skill_msgs

-GitHub repository for the messages of the skills for the Social Robot Maggie.
+ROS package for the messages of the batteries skill for the Social Robot Maggie.

-## CONTENT

-- `basic_states_skill_msgs`: a ROS package with the messages and services to communicate with the labjack device.
-- `batteries_skill_msgs`: a ROS package with the messages and services to communicate with the labjack device.
-- `maggie_skills_msgs`: a ROS metapackage.
-- `touch_skill_msgs`: a ROS package with the messages and services to communicate with the labjack device.

 ## LICENSE